-- Log in to your router's administration website and reserve an IP address for the MAC address of your MR. - ii.
-Restart your router or MR for the new address to be assigned to MR.
+- i.
+Log in to your router's administration website and reserve an IP address outside of your DHCP range for the MAC address of your MR. - ii.
+You might need to restart your router or MR for the new address to be assigned to MR.